Please be aware that this is a past event.

-- International concern over GBV in emergencies has grown significantly in recent years, and good practice standards, guidelines, training resources and other tools have been developed.
-Yet as Dharini Bhuvanendra and Rebecca Holmes point out in their article on the findings of their recent review of literature on GBV in humanitarian contexts, very little of the evidence and learning from good practice has been adequately documented or disseminated, and there is a profound lack of agreement amongst humanitarian practitioners on how to define, prevent and respond to GBV.
+International concern over gender-based violence (GBV) in emergencies has grown significantly in recent years and a number of good practice standards, guidelines, training resources and other tools have been developed.
+Despite this substantial increase in attention and guidance materials, very little of the evidence and learning from good practice has been adequately documented or disseminated.
+In addition, differing views on concepts, terminology, and programming priorities have resulted in a lack of agreement amongst humanitarian practitioners on how to define, prioritise, prevent and respond to gender-based violence in humanitarian contexts.
+As today’s conflicts continue to be marked by gender-based violence, humanitarian agencies are seeking to understand how they can better prevent and respond to GBV in emergencies.

-- Sarah Cotton and Charlotte Nicol describe the International Committee of the Red Cross (ICRC)s efforts to address GBV.
+Sarah Cotton – Public Affairs and Communications Advisor, International Committee of the Red Cross